MichaelMKKelly/LocalDeck-Review/Review.rev2.md

 ```
 So I decided to buy one for use at my desk and gives me a reason to examine the revisions made to the product

-## Inital Unboxing and examination
+## Initial Unboxing and examination

 Well packed as come to expect from LocalBytes.

 based on the experience the first time the first things i checked were:
 - Was the faceplate intact
-- did the PSU otuput an expected voltage
+- did the PSU output an expected voltage

-The faceplate initally looked okay but more on this later
+The faceplate initially looked okay but more on this later

 the included PSU showed 5.2v on usb test meter so that looks good too